Spring Garden Revival

 Norwood Municipal Ordinances for Mowing Equipment Operation & Noise Control

-Norwood enforces strict municipal ordinances regarding mowing equipment operation and noise control to protect neighborhood quality of life.
-Permitted mowing hours are 7:00 AM-9:00 PM on weekdays, 8:00 AM-8:00 PM on Saturdays, and may vary on Sundays—always verify with local bylaws.
-Equipment must comply with decibel limits and be fitted with functional mufflers; electric mowers are preferred for their lower noise output.
-Commercial operators are required to maintain 1-2 million in liability insurance and obtain proper licensing through the Norwood Building Department.
-For noise complaints or enforcement, contact the Norwood Police Department.
+Norwood enforces strict municipal ordinances regarding mowing equipment operation and noise control.
+Permitted hours for mowing are 7:00 AM-9:00 PM on weekdays and 8:00 AM-8:00 PM on Saturdays, with Sunday hours subject to local bylaws.
+Equipment must comply with decibel limits and be fitted with functional mufflers; electric mowers are encouraged for reduced noise and emissions.
+Commercial operators are required to maintain 1-2 million in liability insurance and obtain proper licensing.
+For questions about code enforcement or to report violations, contact the Norwood Building Department.

 Norwood Building Department